 Wired burglar alarms

-While this option tends to be cheaper than with wireless models, you might need to have it installed by a qualified engineer.
+While this option tends to be cheaper than with wireless models, you need to have it installed by a qualified engineer.

 This could inflate your costs a little bit, so it’s worth comparing with wireless models to see which works out best.

-Monitored burglar alarms
+Monitored home security alarms